The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Results

 We show in \fig~\ref{fig:3pt-decomposition} an example of the contributions to $C_{\mu\nu}(\tau, t_{\eta})$ from the connected and P-disconnected Wick contractions on this ensemble at our largest separation, $t_{\eta} \simeq 1.11\,\mathrm{fm}$.
-The contributions involving strange-quark vector currents are suppressed by a factor $\sim 10$ for the connected and $\sim 20$ for the P-disconnected contribution compared to those from the light quark vector currents.
-Contributions from charm-quark vector currents are expected to be even more suppressed~\cite{Burri:2021cxr}, as are those from V-disconnected and fully disconnected diagrams (lower two diagrams in \fig~\ref{fig:3pt-wick-contractions}).
+The contributions involving strange-quark vector currents are suppressed by a factor $\sim 10$ for the connected and $\sim 20$ for the P-disconnected contribution compared to those from the light-quark vector currents.
+Contributions from charm-quark vector currents are expected to be even more suppressed, as are those from V-disconnected and fully disconnected diagrams (lower two diagrams in \fig~\ref{fig:3pt-wick-contractions}), based on numerical evidence from recent results for the analogous pion TFF and for the $\eta$-meson TFF~\cite{Gerardin:2019vio,Burri:2021cxr,Gerardin:2023naa,Alexandrou:2023lia}.
 At the presently achievable accuracy these contributions are hence not relevant and are not included in the analysis.

 In \fig~\ref{fig:TFF-comparison} we show our results for the TFF as a function of the virtuality in the single-virtual case $\vrTFF{\eta}(-Q^2,0)$ (top row) and in the double-virtual case $\vvTFF{\eta}(-Q^2,-Q^2)$ (bottom row) together with our result from the $z$-expansion fits.